faniry6/gasytab-policy.github.io/index.md

     </p>
     <p><strong>Premium activation</strong></p>
     <p>
-      To enable our premium feature, the app requires you do agree a consent form with your e-mail.
+      To enable our premium feature, the app requires you to agree with a consent form with a valid e-mail.
 This will be then stored in our server.
-As for offline payment procedure, the app requires you to entire an activation code or for mobile payment, your phone number.
+As for offline payment procedure, the app requires either an activation code or via mobile payment.
+For mobile payment, the app requires you to entire a phone number used for the transaction.
 This phone number will be used to
-      validate your payment and activate your premium membership.
-To erase your data from our server, please write us in the contact section below
+      validate your payment.
+To erase your data from our server (e-mail and/or phone number), please write me in the contact section below
     </p>
     <p>
       This Service does not use these “cookies” explicitly.
 However, the app may